bgu-frontend/hw4-security/README.md

 3. Your submitted git repo should be *private*, please make barashd@post.bgu.ac.il a collaborator.
 5. Deadline: 13/06/2023, end of day.
 6. Additionally, solve the questions in [will be filled later](https://www.notexists.bgu.ac.il/).
-7. To submit, fill in repository details in the following Moodle [will be filled later].(https://moodle.bgu.ac.il/moodle/mod/questionnaire/view.php?id=2472729).
+7. To submit, fill in repository details in the following Moodle (https://moodle.bgu.ac.il/moodle/mod/questionnaire/view.php?id=2472729).
 8. in Atlas: Set the allowed IP addresses to 'all' (0.0.0.0).
 9. Download the final submitted version to a new dir and make sure it installs and runs correctly, preferably on a fresh machine.
 10. Start from your previous, hw2-video, submission.

 ## Goals
-1. support user management with authentication hands-on.
+1. support user management with authentication.
-2. practice backend testing, it's recommended to use test driven development.
-(See tips for TDD below)
+2. practice backend testing, it's recommended to use test driven development; see tips for TDD below.

 ## Task
 This task's main goal is to add profiles to our posts website; the task is split to:
 1. user management: replace nextAuth with token auth from [fullstackopen part 4](https://fullstackopen.com/en/part4/user_administration).
-2. back end (see below): supporting routes, db and middleware.
+2. back end: supporting routes, db and middleware.
-3. front end: profile page, sign up page, sign in page.
+3. front end: profile page, sign up page, and sign in page.
-4. testing: you have to submit at least 10 backend tests.
+4. backend testing: you have to submit at least 10 backend tests.

 ## Prerequisite reading:
 1. Read about testing, user administration, and authentication at https://fullstackopen.com/en/part4/.